manikyaswathi/harp/README.md

 ## Using HARP to profile an application and predict the execution time
-### Using the HARP (version 2.0.0) to profile an application (e.g. Euler Number) on local box and CIs (OSC and TACC) using TAPIS
+### Using the HARP (version 2.0.0) to profile an application (e.g., Euler Number) on local box and CIs (OSC and TACC) using TAPIS

 a.
-To profile the application, execute the application image built from HARP parent image using the following commands on localbox:
+To profile the application, execute the application image built from the HARP parent image using the following commands on the localbox:
 ```
 [optional] docker pull ghcr.io/icicle-ai/harp-app-eulernumber-local:2.0.0
 docker run --mount source=HARP_Store,target=/scratch ghcr.io/icicle-ai/harp-app-eulernumber-local:2.0.0